Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Simulation results

+\textbf{We set the maximum duration of particle tracking to be $10^4 \Omega_0^{-1}$, sufficient to capture the diffusion behavior for most particles, and the minimum duration as $10^3 \Omega_0^{-1}$.
+However, as particles undergo QLD, some may change their pitch angles substantially over this period; thus, we set an upper limit of 0.04 for the pitch angle variance and fit over the time interval before reaching this threshold. \footnote{The momentum magnitude evolves more slowly than pitch angle (see Equation~\ref{equ::diff_def}); hence, we do not impose a threshold for its variance.}}

 With the pitch angle diffusion coefficient $D_{\mu\mu}$, the scattering rate, $\nu \left(\mu, p\right)$, is systematically measured as a function of both pitch angle $\mu$ and momentum magnitude $p$.
-Figure~\ref{fig::scattering_rate_expand_fid} illustrates $\nu \left(\mu, p\right)$ at the saturated state of the fiducial run in expanding box.
+Figure~\ref{fig::scattering_rate_expand_fid} illustrates $\nu \left(\mu, p\right)$ at the saturated state of the fiducial run in the expanding box.
 The scattering rate exhibits a peak around the momentum $p_0$, corresponding to particles scattering with the most unstable wave at $k_0$, while it diminishes at $\mu = 0$ due to the lack of resonant waves with wave numbers $k \gg k_0$ (see Figure~\ref{fig::expand_fid_wave_spec}).
 In the context of CR streaming instability, it causes the well-known $90^\circ$ pitch angle crossing problem, where this crossing is necessary to reduce the drift anisotropy \citep{2001ApJ...553..198F, 2019ApJ...882....3H, 2019ApJ...876...60B, CRSI2D}.
 Given the symmetry with respect to $90^\circ$ pitch angle in the pressure anisotropy problem considered here, this crossing does not affect the isotropization process and hence we do not discuss it further.

 The measured value of $\nu$ remains largely consistent regardless of whether it was made through $D_{\mu \mu}$, $D_{p \mu}$, or $D_{pp}$.
 For example, there exists a pre-factor difference of $\left(p U_A/ v\right)^2$ when calculating from $D_{\mu \mu}$ and $D_{pp}$ (Equation~\ref{equ::diff_def}), which is verified in Figure~\ref{fig::D_mumu_over_D_pp_expand_fid} for the fiducial run in the expanding box.
 For the most part, the measured ratio $D_{\mu \mu} \left(p U_A /v\right)^2/D_{pp}$ stays around 1 as expected.
-There are deviations near both $\mu = 0$ and $\pm 1$.
-This is because the diffusion coefficients theoretically dips at both $\mu = 0$ and $\pm 1$ (Equation~\ref{equ::diff_def}), thus the corresponding measurements are considered less faithful.
-There is also larger numerical noise in the region $p<p_0^{-0.5}$ due to lower wave amplitudes at high-$k$.
+There is larger numerical noise in the region $p<p_0^{-0.5}$ due to lower wave amplitudes at high-$k$.